youssefgamer129/myproject/README.md

 # myproject
-This is typing speed calculator
+This is typing speed calculator.
 This repo is created by youssefgamer129